 Mandate

-The National Airspace Committee (NASCOM) has been established, in terms of regulation 11.05.1 of the Civil Aviation Regulations 2011, to provide a forum where the CAA and organisations which provide services in the national airspace as well as the users of such airspace can consider the construction, amendment and usage of such airspace.
+The National Airspace Committee (NASCOM) has been established, in terms of regulation 11.05.1 of the Civil Aviation Regulations 2011, to provide a forum where the SACAA and organisations which provide services in the national airspace as well as the users of such airspace can consider the construction, amendment and usage of such airspace.
 NASCOM shall ensure that such airspace adequately protects any flight procedures designed for such airspace.

 NASCOM is tasked to, inter alia, provide the Director with clear guidelines and recommendations in respect of the appropriate designation of airspace in terms of the Civil Aviation Regulations, 2011.